Whose Problem is The Drug and Homelessness Issue to Solve? Taunton, MA

 Sabadosa agrees with her colleagues that the state should be accountable for addressing its drug and homelessness crises, particularly given the associated expenses.

-“The state absolutely needs to play a role because the citizens can’t pay for it on their own, there’s no way,” said Sabadosa.
+“The state needs to play a role because the citizens can’t pay for it on their own, there’s no way,” said Sabadosa.
 “Services need to be spread out all over the commonwealth because there are homeless people everywhere.”

 Could ARPA funding be utilized?